David Nyathi: Club career

-International
+International career

-He played for South Africa national soccer team and was in part of the squad that travelled to France for the 1998 FIFA World Cup.
+Nyathi played for South Africa national soccer team and was part of the squad that travelled to France for the 1998 FIFA World Cup.
 He was also part of the squad that won the 1996 African Cup of Nations.

+Coaching career

+Following his retirement, he coached at Cape Town Spurs in a number of roles, including assistant coach, and head coach for the Under 12, Under 15, and Under 19 youth teams.
+As of 2022, he was coaching the Under 16 team.